zeevgoshen/2_Covid19_Node_MariaDB/README.md

 1. More API tests with Jest.
 2. Add Validators.
 3. Add more details and descriptions in the Swagger UI.
 4. Add an export of MariaDB
+5. Extract strings such as sql queries to a separate string resource file.

 File: Cynet_hometest.postman_collection.json
 is the Postman requests collection I used.